CenterEdge/Yardarm/README.md

 # Yardarm

-OpenAPI 3 SDK Generator for C#
+Yardarm is an OpenAPI 3 SDK Generator for C#.
+It provides various tools that will generate an SDK for a valid OpenAPI specification.

-## Project Goals
+# Features

-- Works with most valid OpenAPI 3 specs, in JSON or YAML format
+- Works with valid OpenAPI 3 specs, in JSON or YAML format
+- Multiple generation options
+  - Command-line application
+  - Docker image
-- Generated SDK uses modern C# patterns and practices
+- Generates a SDK using modern C# patterns and practices as follows:
   - Asynchronous methods with cancellation tokens
   - Nullable reference types
   - Interfaces with concrete implementations